-If you are planning on traveling internationally or domestically with your pet in the near future, contact Sunset Blvd to make sure your pet’s vaccinations are up to date and that you’ve got all the necessary paperwork in order.
-We’ll be glad to assist you every step of the way and answer any questions you may have about traveling with your pet on airlines!
+If you’re planning on traveling with your pets in the near future, contact Sunset to make sure all vaccinations are up to date and that you have all the necessary paperwork in order.
+We will be more than happy to assist you every step of the way and answer any questions you may have about traveling with your pets.

-For domestic travel (within the 48 contiguous states), requirements vary between states and modes of travel.
-It is important to know both the requirement of the state(s) you are entering and the requirements of airline(s) traveled.
-In most instances, rabies vaccine must be up to date and a veterinary health certificate must be issued within 10 days.
-Please contact Sunset Blvd Animal Clinic at least 2 weeks prior to travel so we can make the process easier for both you and your pet.* Please be aware that travel to Hawaii and cruises are considered international travel.
-For more information on traveling to Hawaii, visit this link about the 5-Day-or-Less program and this link regarding the Hawaii rabies quarantine.
+Domestic travel includes travel within the 48 contiguous states.
+Requirements vary among states and modes of travel, so it’s important to know the requirements of the state(s) you’re traveling too as well as the requirements of the airline(s) you’ll be using.
+Usually, your pet must be up to date on their rabies vaccine and have a veterinary health certificate that’s been issued no more than 10 days prior to the date of travel.
+Please contact Sunset at least two weeks prior to travel so we can make the process easier for both you and your pet.
+Please be aware that travel to Hawaii and cruises are considered international travel.
+For more information, learn about the 5-Day-or-Less program as well as the Hawaii rabies quarantine.

-Before traveling with pets internationally, you must allow enough time before your departure date to get everything in order.
-You will need to make sure your pet meets the entry requirements set forth by the country you’re traveling to, which involves getting health certificates, vaccinations and tests.
-The process could take a few weeks to many months, depending on the requirements of the importing country.
-Some countries require an isolation or quarantine period, which may last from weeks to months, before an animal is eligible for entry into that country; meeting the specific import requirements can minimize or eliminate the quarantine period.
-For this reason, scheduling an appointment with Sunset Blvd a minimum of one month in advance is highly recommended to allow enough time for the paperwork to be reviewed and endorsed by APHIS (Animal and Plant Health Inspection Service).
+Before traveling internationally with pets, you must allow enough time before your departure date to get everything in order.
+You will need to make sure your pet meets the entry requirements set forth by the country you’re traveling to.
+This process involves obtaining health certificates, vaccinations and tests.
+The process can take between a few days to a few months, depending of the requirements of the country you’re traveling to.
+Some countries require an isolation or quarantine period, so make sure to schedule an appointment with us at least one month in advance so we can get all required paperwork endorsed by APHIS (Animal and Plant Health Inspection Service) on time, making your trip easier.
 Please note that an additional exam may be required closer to the time of departure.

 If you would like more information from APHIS, please refer the Animal Import and Export section of the APHIS website here.